 This website and AmTrust Financial Services, Inc. are not affiliated with or related to AmTrust® Bank.
 If you are looking for AmTrust® Bank, please click here or call 1.888.AmTrust.

-If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at https://www.ascr.usda.gov/ad-3027-usda-program-discrimination-complaint-form
+To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027, found online at How to File a Program Discrimination Complaint

 AmTrust Ag is committed to assisting individuals who may be considered limited English proficient, or LEP.
 A LEP individual does not speak English as their primary language and may have limited ability to read, write, speak or understand English.